UniversalDevicesInc-PG3/udi-poly-kasa/README.md

 The node server does not require that you reserve IP addresses for the devices, the device address is remembered based on it's MAC address, so if the IP address changes, it will be properly handled.
 (This has not been extensively tested, needs more verification)

+### Configuration Parameters

+#### change_node_names

+This defaults to false, changing to true will change node names to match what is configured in Kasa app on restart or long poll.
+Note, there is currently a bug in PG3 so renames during long poll are not working, you must restart the node server.

 ## Kasa Devices

 ### Known working